angeldev/iOSDev/buttonOnTabBar/README.md

 ![image][1]

-If we just want an action when we click in one of our UITabBarItems, we just have to create a translucent UIButton and set it on one of the TabBarItems.
+If we just want an action when we click in one of our UITabBarItems, we have to create a translucent UIButton and set it on one of the TabBarItems.

 ![image][2]